matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### Inheritance

+- MappedSuperclass:
-- MappedSuperclass - Entities inherit from a super class.
-A database table IS NOT created for the super class.
+    - Entities inherit from a super class.
+    - A database table NOT created for the super class.
-- Single Table - (Hibernate Default) - One Table is used for all subclasses.
+- Single Table (Hibernate Default):
+    - One Table used for all subclasses.
+- Joined Table:
-- Joined Table - Base class and subclass have their own tables.
-Fetching subclass entities require a join to the parent table.
+    - Base class and subclass have their own tables.
+    - Fetching subclass entities require a join to the parent table.
-- Table Per Class - Each subclass has its own table.
+- Table Per Class: Each subclass has its own table.

 ### Create and Update Timestamps